 - Soils data harmonization

 EDI – and other repositories – hold thousands of diverse primary observations from research studies in the ecological sciences.
 A major EDI goal is to develop recommendations for thematic standardization, i.e. convert “raw data” packages that contain the same variables, but in various data formats and using different vocabularies, into a common data model.
 To derive a common data model, EDI is considering physical formats, data models, metadata content and data manipulation scripts which provide maximum data flexibility.
-These harmonized data packages can be reused more easily in synthesis studies or meta analyses.
+These harmonized data packages are analysis ready and can be reused more easily in synthesis studies or meta analyses.

 We know from experience that original, primary research data sets cannot be easily combined or synthesized until all data are completely understood and converted to a similar format.
 There are two approaches to achieving this data regularity: a) to prescribe the format before data collection starts, or b) to convert primary data into a flexible standard format for reuse.
 Prescribed formats are impossible to impose on research studies, so we take the second approach: define a flexible intermediate, and convert primary data to that model.
 Our thematic standardization workshops define those formats, describe their workflows, and publish the models so that data providers can be made aware of the most important data package features.